RRZE-HPC/GHOST/ghost/doc/README.md

 A pthread is created for each thread of the thread pool in `ghost_thpool_init()`.
 Each of the threads has `thread_main()` as the starting routine where it runs in an infinite loop.
-In the main loop, the threads are waiting on a semaphore which counts the number of tasks in all queues.
-As soon as a task gets added to a queue, the first thread returning from wait will have the chance to execute this task.
+In this loop, the threads are waiting on a semaphore which counts the number of tasks in all queues.
+As soon as a task gets added to a queue, the first thread returning from `sem_wait` will have the chance to execute this task.
+If, for any reason, the thread cannot execute the task (or any other task in the queue), the above-mentioned semaphore gets increased by one and the thread re-enters it's main loop.
 Once the task queues are empty and subject to be killed (i.e., at termination of the application), the global variable `killed` is set to one and the threads break out of the infinite loop.